jottablanco/War_of_Suites/README.md

 Details:
 --------

-I wanted to keep this game as simple as possible using just one ViewModel to keep the game aware of the Activity livecycle and keep scores and decks values even if player sents the app to background.
+I wanted to keep this game as simple as possible using just one ViewModel (Using MVVM) to keep the game aware of the Activity/Fragment livecycle and keep scores and decks values even if player sents the app to background.

 As you guys will see in the code, I kept a simple logic: